 3. Call a flood restoration professional

-Cleaning up a flooded basement is not something you want to do on your own.
+Cleaning up basement floods is not something you want to do on your own.
 Contact a flood restoration professional to come out and help.
 These professionals have the expertise and equipment needed to get your basement back to normal.

 4. Contact your insurance company